mebjas/html5-qrcode/README.md

 > Note that the class is stateful and `stop()` should be called to properly tear down the video and camera objects safely after calling `start()` when the scan is over or the user intend to move on. `stop()` will stop the video feed on the viewfinder.

-#### For QR Code scanning using local files or inbuild camera on Smartphones
+#### For QR Code scanning using local files or inbuilt camera on Smartphones
 | Selector in Android | Selector in IOS|
 |------|-------|
 | Taken on Pixel 3, Google Chrome<br><img src="./assets/selector_android.png" width="300px"> |  Taken on iPhone 7, Google Chrome<br><img src="./assets/selector_iphone.jpg" width="300px"> |

 You can alternatively leverage QR Code scanning for local files on the device or default camera on the device.
 It works similar to inline QR Code scanning.

-Define the HTML container and import the javascript library as mentioned above
+Define the HTML container and import the JavaScript library as mentioned above
 ```html
 <div id="reader" width="600px" height="600px"></div>
 <script src="./dist/html5-qrcode.js"></script>